grpc/proposal/A27-xds-global-load-balancing.md

     - If the `health_status` field has any value other than HEALTHY or UNKNOWN, the entry will be ignored.
     - The `endpoint` field must be set.
 Inside of it:
       - The `address` field must be set.
+Inside of it:
+        - The `socket_address` field must be set.
+Inside of it:
+          - The `address` field must be set to an IPv4 or IPv6 address.
+          - The `port_value` field must be set.
 - The `policy.drop_overloads` field may be set.

 FIXME: Is this true?
 Need to resolve internal discussion and decide